flecoqui/projects/_posts/2017-05-18-Mandarine.md

 Once generated the subtitles file and the input video/audio file are stored on a SAS (Shared Access Signature) locator in the Azure Storage Account associated with the Azure Media Services Account.
-As the Mandarine's deployment doesn't require Adaptive Streaming, it's not necessary to use the Azure Media Services Streaming End Point.
+As Mandarine's deployment doesn't require Adaptive Streaming, it's not necessary to use the Azure Media Services Streaming End Point.
 In order to play correctly a MP4 video file or MP3 audio file over http with a Web Application running in Chrome, the server hosting the MP4 file needs to return the http header "Accept-Ranges: bytes".
 It's the case if you store your MP4 files or MP3 files in a SAS locator.